Legal Advice for “Settlement Offer” — 96 results

 In looking for help with your IRS problem, you may have heard of a tax-relief strategy called an Offer in Compromise.
 It basically means... more

-Written by attorney Nathan Carr, over 1 year ago.
+Written by attorney Nathan Carr, almost 2 years ago.

 This guide will assist taxpayers who owe back taxes to see if they might be a good candidate to settle tax debt via an Offer in Compromise Lump Sum Offer.